Ratastic News week of September 1st , 2019 “Best Laid Plans of Rats and Men” Edition

 the plant and wrapping the green ones in paper bags to ripen.
 If you pick them all, the rats can’t have any, right?
 Another imaginative gardener purchased a 3 ft long inflatable rattlesnake (!!) and she moves it around every couple of days.
 She claims it’s a big deterrent to rats.
 If so, we all may want to give up the traps and poison and give the blow-up snake a try.
 However, be warned–it could be a hazard to the viability of pest control companies!
 Can you imagine!
 Your pest control business wiped out by a three dollar blow up snake?
 Perhaps not.

-School Demolition Unleashes a Tide of Rats in Maine Even Stephen King Would Be Amazed About
+School Demolition Unleashes a Tide of Rats in Massachusetts Even Stephen King Would Be Amazed About

 If not done so and as we are in week for many of kids going back to school, recommend reading